-Recent research has confirmed that mirroring a person’s body language increases rapport dramatically.
+Research on non-verbal communication has found that mirroring a person’s words and body language increases rapport dramatically.
 This finding confirms the results of previous research, especially in the field of social psychology: copying the words and gestures of the person you are meeting will increase goodwill between you.

 Mirroring is behavior that copies someone else during communication with them – in displaying similar postures, gestures, or tone of voice.
 It may include imitating gestures, movements, body language, muscle tensions, expressions, tones, eye movements, breathing, pace of delivery, accent, attitude, choice of words, metaphors, or other features apparent in an interpersonal exchange.